isotopp/isotopp.github.io/_posts/2020-02-19-how-to-build-a-cycling-environment.md

 But it is also true for cars.
 Motorists can handle one task (turning), and then the next one (handling crossing cyclists), avoiding dangerous multitasking and dangers from multiple directions.

+## Danger Zone and the importance of consistency

 In fact, when driving in the Netherlands you will eventually notice that the main spot to check for dangers is usually 45 degrees to the right over the hood.
 That is, because whenever space allows it the situation is designed so that you can wait without being pressured from behind, handle one situation at the time, and the situation is coming up at approximately this position from the front-right.

 ![](/uploads/2020/02/fiets-crossing.jpg)